Everything You Need

 Your UO ID card can be used as a debit card for purchases on campus simply by depositing funds your Duck Bucks account.
 You can use Duck Bucks to purchase food, craft center materials, and more.
 Printing and copying services in computer labs and libraries can only be paid for with Duck Bucks.
 Find out how to deposit funds and other FAQs below.

-As a sales outlet for Ticketmaster, TicketsWest, the Hult Center, and a number of local venues, the Ticket Office provides access to several thousand events a year through out Washington, Oregon and California.
-Other services include: digital passport and ID photos, Duck Bucks deposit site, LTD bus passes and monthly passes, fax sending services, EWEB pay station, yearly key checkout for EMU student offices, and event cashier for student groups presenting fundraising events and activities on campus.
+As a sales outlet for Ticketmaster, TicketsWest, the Hult Center, and a number of local venues, the Ticket Office provides access to several thousand events a year throughout Oregon, Washington, and California.
+Other services include: digital passport and ID photos, Duck Bucks deposit site, LTD bus passes and monthly passes, fax sending services, yearly key checkout for EMU student offices, and event cashier for student groups presenting fundraising events and activities on campus.

 Moss Street Children's Center